rtic-rs/rtic/book/en/src/by-example/app_priorities.md

 task are ready to execute.

 The following scenario demonstrates task prioritization:
-Spawning a higher priority task A during execution of a lower priority task B pends task A. Task A has higher priority thus preempting task B which gets suspended until task A completes execution.
+Spawning a higher priority task A during execution of a lower priority task B suspends task B. Task A has higher priority thus preempting task B which gets suspended until task A completes execution.
 Thus, when task A completes task B resumes execution.

 ```text